Attakullakulla: Family and death

 Connecotre (Old Hop), the headman of the Cherokee during the 1750s, was his maternal uncle.
 Attakullakulla's son Dragging Canoe led a resistance to the United States in the 1780s.
-His niece, Nancy Ward, was a ‘beloved woman’, who had the power to free war captives.
+His niece, Nancy Ward, was a 'beloved woman', who had the power to free war captives.

 During the Revolutionary War, Attakullakulla was one of a party of elder Cherokee leaders who ceded lands to Virginia, contrary to the wishes of younger warriors.
 Attakullakulla's son, Dragging Canoe, the Chickamauga Cherokee leader during the Cherokee-American wars, split with his father during this time.

-After the Cherokee massacred much of the garrison from Fort Loudon, Attakullkulla realized that Capt.
+After the Cherokee massacred much of the garrison from Fort Loudon, Attakullakulla realized that Capt.
 John Stuart, Superintendent of Indian Affairs under the colonial government, had escaped death.
 In order to save Stuart, Attakullakulla purchased him from the Cherokee who had taken him.
 Attakullakulla gave his rifle, clothes and all he could command to purchase Stuart.
 After this act, by Cherokee custom, Stuart was to be considered his eldest brother.
 Their lifelong friendship proved to be profitable to the English.
 The life of Capt.
-Stuart being again menaced, for refusing to aid in the mediated reduction of Fort George, Attakullkulla resolved to rescue his friend or die trying.
+Stuart being again menaced, for refusing to aid in the mediated reduction of Fort George, Attakullakulla resolved to rescue his friend or die trying.
 He told his fellow Cherokee that he intended to go hunting and take his prisoner with him to eat venison.
 The distance to the frontier settlements was great.
 The expedition was necessary to prevent being overtaken by those in pursuit of the Cherokee.
 Nine days and nights they traveled through the wilderness until they fell in with a party of rangers sent out for protection of the frontier, who conducted them in safety to the settlements.
 Attakullakulla had a daughter named Rebecca "Nikiti" Carpenter with his first wife Nionne Ollie and another known as "Weena" with one of the survivors of the Loudon battle.

 Attakullakulla is believed to have died between 1777 and 1780 in North Carolina, in territory that would later become Tennessee.
 He was succeeded as First Beloved Man of Chota by Oconostota.